-But they’re so delicate and subtle, even the most passionate tattoo nay-sayers may give you a pass.
+But they’re so delicate and subtle, that even the most passionate tattoo nay-sayers may give you a pass.

-Single needle tattoos have the delicate charm of a butterfly, so the two are a natural match.
+Single-needle tattoos have the delicate charm of a butterfly, so the two are a natural match.

-Single needle tattoos are a highly technical technique.
+Single-needle tattoos are a highly technical technique.

 Most tattoo needles have a few heads bunched together to create different effects.